timb-machine-mirrors/unikzforce-wormhole/README.md

 ## e2e tests

 to verify that this vxlan implementation is working correctly, we have some e2e tests.
-I have used `containerlab` to create a throwable testing environment.<br>
+I have used `containerlab` to create a throwable testing environment.

 containerlab is kinda similar to `testcontainers` but it is more focused on networking and it has better networking abstractions, like network cables and network interfaces.

 the scenarios that i'm currently testing in my automated test: